IBM/cpdctl/README_command_reference.md

 `--software-configuration` (<a href="#cli-software-specification-entity-software-configuration-definition-example-schema-environment">`SoftwareSpecificationEntitySoftwareConfigurationDefinition`</a>)
 :   Software configuration.
 Required.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--software-configuration=@path/to/file.json`.

 `--base-software-specification` (<a href="#cli-base-software-specification-reference-example-schema-environment">`BaseSoftwareSpecificationReference`</a>)
 :   A reference to a base software specification.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--base-software-specification=@path/to/file.json`.

 `--description` (string)
 :   Description of the software specification.

 `--package-extensions` (<a href="#cli-package-extension-reference-example-schema-environment">`PackageExtensionReference[]`</a>)
 :   Package extensions of the software specification.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--package-extensions=@path/to/file.json`.

 `--space-id` (string)
 :   The id of the space.